 As a general long-term guideline, we expect to retain a portion of our free cash flow (calculated as cash flow from operations less net capital expenditures and other) to support the growth of our business, including possible mergers and acquisitions, with the majority returned to our shareholders through share repurchases and dividends.
+In fiscal year 2018, we plan to return to shareholders approximately 100% of our free cash flow before the capital expenditures associated with the multiyear development of our new campus in Israel, through our ongoing share repurchase and dividend program.
 Our actual share repurchase activity and payment of future dividends, if any, may vary quarterly or annually and will be based on several factors including our financial performance, outlook and liquidity, the size of possible mergers and acquisitions activity, financial market conditions and prevailing industry conditions.

 Our interest-bearing investments are classified as available-for-sale securities.
-Such short-term interest-bearing investments consist primarily of money market funds, corporate bonds, U.S. government treasuries and U.S. agency securities.
+Such short-term interest-bearing investments consist primarily of bank deposits, corporate bonds, U.S. government treasuries, U.S. agency securities, money market funds and asset backed obligations.
 We believe we have conservative investment policy guidelines.
-Our interest-bearing investments are stated at fair value with the unrealized gains or losses reported as a separate component of accumulated other comprehensive loss, net of tax, unless a security is other than temporarily impaired, in which case the loss is recorded in the consolidated statements of income.
+Our interest-bearing investments are stated at fair value with the unrealized gains or losses reported as a separate component of accumulated other comprehensive income (loss), net of tax, unless a security is other than temporarily impaired, in which case the loss is recorded in the consolidated statements of income.
 Our interest-bearing investments are priced by pricing vendors and are classified as Level 1 or Level 2 investments, since these vendors either provide a quoted market price in an active market or use other observable inputs to price these securities.
-During the three months ended December 31, 2016 and 2015, we did not recognize any credit losses.
-Please see Notes 3 and 4 to the consolidated financial statements.
+During the three months ended December 31, 2017 and 2016, we did not recognize any credit losses.
+Please see Notes 4 and 5 to the consolidated financial statements.

 Revolving Credit Facility, Letters of Credit, Guarantees and Contractual Obligations.
-In September 2016, we borrowed an aggregate of \$200.0 million under our unsecured \$500 million revolving credit facility with a syndicate of banks and repaid it in October 2016.
-As of December 31, 2016, we were in compliance with the financial covenants under the revolving credit facility and had no outstanding borrowings under this facility.
+In December 2011, we entered into an unsecured \$500.0 million five-year revolving credit facility with a syndicate of banks.
+In December 2014 and in December 2017, the credit facility was amended and restated to, among other things, extend the maturity date of the facility to December 2019 and December 2022, respectively.
+As of December 31, 2017, we were in compliance with the financial covenants under the revolving credit facility and had no outstanding borrowings under this facility.

-As of December 31, 2016, we had additional uncommitted lines of credit available for general corporate and other specific purposes and had outstanding letters of credit and bank guarantees from various banks totaling \$59.2 million.
+As of December 31, 2017, we had additional uncommitted lines of credit available for general corporate and other specific purposes and had outstanding letters of credit and bank guarantees from various banks totaling \$50.4 million.
 These were supported by a combination of the uncommitted lines of credit that we maintain with various banks.

-We have contractual obligations for our non-cancelable operating leases, long-term debt, purchase obligations, pension funding and unrecognized tax benefits summarized in the disclosure of contractual obligations set forth in our Annual Report on Form 20-F for the fiscal year ended September 30, 2016, filed on December 12, 2016 with the SEC.
-Since September 30, 2016, there have been no material changes in our aggregate contractual obligations.
+We have contractual obligations for our non-cancelable operating leases, long-term debt, purchase obligations, pension funding and unrecognized tax benefits summarized in the disclosure of contractual obligations set forth in our Annual Report on Form 20-F for the fiscal year ended September 30, 2017, filed on December 12, 2017 with the SEC.
+Since September 30, 2017, there have been no material changes in our aggregate contractual obligations other than as set forth in Note 1 to our consolidated financial statements.